LuisLSousa/PersonalWebsite-Gatsby/src/content/about.md

 Hey there!

-I'm Luís Sousa, a Full Stack Developer from Portugal. \
+I am Luís Sousa, a Full Stack Developer from Portugal. \
 I am currently looking for a job that allows me to increase my knowledge and contribute with a new perspective, taking ownership of my work and making a personal impact in the work environment.
 I consider myself a fast learner, and I am highly motivated to continue developing my skills.

 My master's degree in Computer Science at Instituto Superior Técnico, the top engineering university in Portugal, culminated in a dissertation focused on indirect reciprocity, a cooperation mechanism.
-My investigations about this subject made me keenly aware of the importance of working in a collaborative environment as a member of a team.
+My investigations about this subject made me keenly aware of the importance of working as a team member in a collaborative environment.

 While writing my dissertation, I also began learning web development as an extra layer of skills on top of the ones I developed during my studies.
 This little side-project quickly grew until it became my main occupation and, shortly thereafter, my passion.